 Accessibility

-The Mint offers a suite of programs which can be enjoyed by all visitors.
-These range from education programs for all ages, school holiday programs, family tours, public talks, special events, exhibitions and quiet mornings.
+The Mint is committed to making our museum, special exhibitions, building and events accessible to all visitors.
+A range of services and programs are available to facilitate your visit including education programs for all ages, school holiday programs, family tours, public talks, special events, exhibitions and Quiet Mornings.

-If you would like to participate in a program and want to discuss accessibility requirements, please contact us via the number or email below.
+If you would like to participate in a program and want to discuss accessibility requirements, please contact us via the email or phone number below.
 We encourage teachers or group leaders to contact us in advance if a student or participant has access requirements so that we can inform our staff and tailor the program accordingly.

 Please email group.bookings@ramint.gov.au or phone 02 6202 8746.